meeque/tls-playground/cert/README.md

   fingerprint  Calculate a cryptographic checksum (a.k.a. fingerprint) of a cert, CSR, or key <file>.

+  params       Create key parameters based on config <file>.

+  key          Create key parameters and private key based on config <file>.

-  request      Create a key-pair and a CSR based on a config <file>.
+  request      Create key parameters, private key, and CSR based on config <file>.

-  selfsign     Create a self-signed certificate based on a config <file> file or an existing CSR <file>.
+  selfsign     Create a self-signed certificate based on config <file> file or existing CSR <file>.

   pkcs8        Convert a private key <file> into PKCS8 format.